 - More renters are moving to areas that are walkable and have multi-modal options, relying on personal vehicles less and less.
 Rideshare services like Uber and Lyft are changing the way residents commute, adding another option for how people get around.

 Investors should take note that tomorrow’s multi-family housing needs don’t just fulfill a basic need.
 It has become an extension of how people view themselves and their values.
-Younger segments of the millennial market along with baby boomers will steer the multi-family sector into high-opportunity areas.
+Younger segments of the millennial market along with baby boomers will steer the multi-family sector into high-opportunity areas like multi-family investing knowledge.
 Living habits are changing in a big way for renters.